TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The `Missing` data meaning depends on the parameter, for instance:

 - `investment_limit`: there is no investment limit
 - `initial_storage_level`: the initial storage level is free (between the storage level limits), meaning that the optimization problem decides the best starting point for the storage asset.
-In addition, the first time block `B[1]` is linked to the last time block `B[end]` to create continuity in the storage level.
+In addition, the first and last time blocks in a representative period are linked to create continuity in the storage level.

 #### `flows-data.csv`